 CT and Scaphoid Fractures - CT is accurate in depicting occult cortical scaphoid fractures.
-It may be used as a second-second-choice diagnostic method when patients are clinically suspected of having a scaphoid fracture but radiographs are negative or equivocal.
-UsuallyUsually, the diagnosis of a scaphoid fracture of the wrist is based upon clinical presentation and conventional radiographs.
+It may be used as a second-choice diagnostic method when patients are clinically suspected of having a scaphoid fracture, but radiographs are negative or equivocal.
+Usually, the diagnosis of a scaphoid fracture of the wrist is based upon clinical presentation and conventional radiographs.
 However, a large percentage of patients with a high clinical probability of a scaphoid fracture have unremarkable radiographs.
-Computed tomography (CT) is another diagnostic tool for patients who have symptoms of a scaphoid fracture but have negative findings on conventional radiographs.
 Multidetector CT allows coverage of the whole wrist with excellent spatial resolution.
 It has been proven to be superior to MRI in the detection of cortical involvement of occult scaphoid fractures.